kothapallisr/DataStructures-Algorithms/README.md

 	Space and time complexity 4 mins
 	Radix Sort 6 mins
 	Where to use which sorting algorithm?
 8 mins
-Solved Problems of Linear time sorting
+Solved Problems of Linear time sorting (16 mins)
 	Solved Problem 16 mins

 # (2) AAIP Data Structures (1851 mins = 30.9 hours)

-Data Structures: Introduction
+Data Structures: Introduction (12 mins)
-	What are Data Structures?12 mins
+	What are Data Structures?
+12 mins
-Arrays as a data-structure
+Arrays as a data-structure (48 mins)
 	One-dimensional array 17 mins
 	Multi-dimensional array 31 mins
 Special types of 2D arrays